-During the year ended 31 December 2020, the financial results of short-term financing services were substantially contributed by loan businesses and financial consultancy services of the Group, in which the revenue of these businesses was approximately HK\$39,197,000 (2019: approximately HK\$60,997,000); and the operating results of these businesses recorded a loss before income tax of approximately HK\$6,755,000 (2019: profit before income tax of approximately HK\$6,755,000 (2019: profit before income tax of approximately HK\$41,630,000).
-The turnaround in operating results was mainly attributable to the combined effect of (i) decrease in revenue by approximately HK\$21,800,000; and (ii) increase in charge of loss allowance for ECLs on loans to customers (net of corresponding deferred tax impacts) by approximately HK\$21,878,000.
+During the year ended 31 December 2021, the financial results of short-term financing services were substantially contributed by loan businesses and financial consultancy services of the Group, in which the revenue of these businesses was approximately HK\$45,262,000 (2020: approximately HK\$39,197,000); and the operating results of these businesses recorded a profit before income tax of approximately HK\$59,059,000 (2020: loss before income tax of approximately HK\$6,755,000).
+The turnaround in operating results was mainly attributable to the combined effect of (i) increase in revenue by approximately HK\$6,065,000; and (ii) net increase in reversal of loss allowance for ECLs on loans to customers by approximately HK\$60,466,000.